 Opie collection of children's games & songs

-Recording of children demonstrating songs and discussing playground games with Iona Opie (part 2 of 3)
+Recording of children demonstrating songs and discussing playground games with Iona Opie.
+An interview with Jean Hersall. (part 2 of 2)

 The British Library Board acknowledges the intellectual property rights of those named as contributors to this recording and the rights of those not identified.